 Should such students subsequently desire to pursue an advanced degree, they may change their status from non-degree to full graduate standing by submission of a complete application to the Graduate College as a degree-seeking student and admission into an appropriate program by the Dean for Graduate Studies.

-Please note that the Graduate Non-Degree Program is for those students interested in taking 800- and 900-level graduate courses.
+Please note: The Graduate Non-Degree Program is for those students interested in taking 800- and 900-level graduate courses.
 If your goal is to seek a Masters of Science in Nursing or Masters of Public Health, the Colleges of Nursing and Public Health each have their own non-degree application process.
 If you are interested in taking any other undergraduate or professional courses lower than 800-level, please contact the respective departments that offer those courses.